Section A. General Information and Statutes

 Federal medical waivers/exemptions

-- Loss of limb exemption - Drivers with physical impairments which affect their ability to safely operate CMVs according to their medical examiners, or with missing limbs (e.g., a hand or finger, an arm, foot or leg), are required to obtain SPE certificates.
+- Loss of limb exemption – Drivers with physical impairments which affect their ability to safely operate CMVs, or with missing limbs (e.g., a hand or finger, an arm, foot or leg), are required to obtain Skill Performance Evaluation Certificate (SPE).
 Applications can be found through FMCSA at http://www.fmcsa.dot.gov/medical/driver-medical-requirements/skill-performance-evaluation-certificate-program.
+The effective date range of waivers/exemptions is entered in the Medical Examiner’s Certificate section by checking the box “Accompanied by a Skill Performance Evaluation Certificate (SPE).”?

 Section F: CDL Skill Test Requirements